Disturbed (band): The Sickness 25th Anniversary tour, and upcoming new album (2025–present)

 In October 2024, Disturbed announced an upcoming 2025 American tour celebrating the 25th anniversary of The Sickness.
 The 34 date tour will run throughout the winter and spring of 2025 and feature support from Three Days Grace and Sevendust on the first leg and Daughtry and Nothing More on the second leg.

 Disturbed released a new single, "I Will Not Break", in February 2025.
 Draiman also stated that there is plenty of new music on the way from the band, leading up to the release of a new record.
 The first show of the United States leg of the tour was on February 25.

 The band was rejoined by their original bassist Steve "Fuzz" Kmak during their live show in Chicago, Illinois during The Sickness 25th Anniversary Tour on March 8, marking his first appearance with the band since 2003.
 Also during this live performance, the band's pyrotechnic display caused "minor damage" to the Chicago Bulls' championship banners, forcing the banners to be temporarily removed.

 The band finished their European leg of the tour in late October 2025, with support from Megadeth.
-The band revealed they will take a break in 2026 from live shows.
+A few days later, the band revealed they will take a break from performing live in 2026.
+The band only performed two shows in July 2026.